alxpez/vuegg/.github/CONTRIBUTING.md

 - Discussing current state code
 - Becoming a maintainer

+## Coding Style
+Follow the conventions defined (babel-eslint parser rules) in the project .eslint files, in short:

+- 2 spaces for indentation rather than tabs
+- No semi-colon ( ; ) needed to end statements

+## Commits format
+Vuegg uses [standard-version](https://github.com/conventional-changelog/standard-version) for automatic versioning and CHANGELOG generation.
+Please follow [Conventional Commit Specification](https://conventionalcommits.org/#conventional-commits-specification) for you commit messages.

+- Commits of type `fix` will trigger bugfix releases (PATCH in [SemVer](https://semver.org/#summary)), think `0.0.1`
+- Commits of type `feat` will trigger feature releases (MINOR inÂ [SemVer](https://semver.org/#summary)), think `0.1.0`
+- Commits with `BREAKING CHANGE` in body or footer will trigger breaking releases (MAJOR in [SemVer](https://semver.org/#summary)), think `1.0.0`

+All other commit types are allowed, but they will no trigger a new release.

 ## Vuegg :heart: Github
 Vuegg uses github to host its code, so every contribution revolves around the github's way.

 ### Bug Reporting
 Report a bug, help to improve vuegg by opening a [new issue [bug]](https://github.com/vuegg/vuegg/issues/new?template=BUG_REPORT.md).
 Follow the *Bug Report* template to help solving it faster.